-Over half of the alcohol consumed in the U.S. is done so as part of a binge drinking session, and about one in six adults binge drinks regularly.
-Regular binge drinking could be a sign of a problem, so finding binge drinking treatment to help you regain control is crucial.
-However, you may not realize how much binge drinking costs society each year, from healthcare expenses to lost productivity in the workplace.
+Over half of the alcohol consumed in the U.S. is done so as part of a binge drinking session.
+Additionally, about one in six adults binge drinks regularly.
+Regular binge drinking could be a sign of a problem.
+Therefore, finding binge drinking treatment to help you regain control is crucial.
+You may not realize how much binge drinking costs society each year, from healthcare expenses to lost productivity in the workplace.
+The Right Step is here to provide you with guidance on how to overcome your binge drinking.
+Our goal is to make you more aware of the consequences of binge drinking.
+Additionally, if you are in need of a Texas addiction treatment center, contact The Right Step for treatment options.

 How Much Does Binge Drinking Cost the U.S.?

-According to the Centers for Disease Control and Prevention (CDC), excessive drinking cost the U.S. $249 billion in 2010, equating to $2.05 for every drink consumed.
+According to the Centers for Disease Control and Prevention (CDC), excessive drinking cost the U.S. $249 billion in 2010.
+This equates to $2.05 for every drink consumed.
 Binge drinking accounts for 77% of this cost, or just over $191.7 billion each year.
 The costs vary by state, from $488 million in North Dakota to a huge $35 billion in California.
 The government–and, by extension, the taxpayer–pays for $2 out of every $5 that binge drinking costs the country.

 How the Cost Breaks Down